AlexanderGitH/homework-1/README.md

 Hi!

-My names is Alexander!
-I am lerning web!
+My name is Alexander!
+I'm studying the web!